JCSDA/spack-stack/README.md

 - Dom Heinzeller (@climbfuji), JCSDA
 - not yet appointed, EPIC

+For more information about the organization of the spack-stack project, see the [Project Charter](project_charter.md).

 ## Disclaimer

 The United States Department of Commerce (DOC) GitHub project code is